coder/docs/workspaces/applications.md

 state: alpha
 ---

-Coder connects developers to web applications installed in their workspaces by using an applications specification file file located at `/coder/apps/config.yaml` on the workspace filesystem.
+You can connect to web applications installed on your workspace using the applications specification file located at `/coder/apps/config.yaml` of the workspace filesystem.

 ![Application Launcher](../assets/workspaces/applications.png)